 The first green growth begins to show in the beginning/mid of June, which is really the only indication we have of where these (elusive) fields will be sprouting up.
 But the fields only start to turn yellow towards July, and if the weather is in your favor will last till the beginning of August.

-During the course of my travels this spring (2018), I tried to make note of new fields, double checked some fields from last year and have tapped into my sources to find a few surprises.
+During the course of my travels late spring (2019), I tried to make note of new fields, double checked some fields from last year and have tapped into my sources to find a few surprises.

 I am about to share with you some of my finds, this season has started with quite a bit of rain and though we are almost into July we are still hitting some record lows at night, which slows down the blooming process.
 I wish you well on your treasure hunt and hope you share some photos of the fields you find (complete with an address or area!)